miyago1/CAN-flash/README.md

 # CAN-Flash
-A customer verison of [Optiboot](https://github.com/Optiboot/optiboot) with support for flashing firmware over CAN with SAE J1939.<br/>
+A custom verison of [Optiboot](https://github.com/Optiboot/optiboot) with support for flashing firmware over CAN with SAE J1939.<br/>
+* Still supports flashing over USB
-⁻ CRC32 for verifying firmware integrity.<br/>
+* CRC32 for verifying firmware integrity.<br/>
-- Only a successfull firmware update will launch the sketch.
+* Only a successfull firmware update will launch the sketch.
 # Bootloader
-Possibilities to initialize flash from Power-on reset and from running sketch, see [description](USAGE.MD) for usage.
+Possibilities to initialize CAN flash from Power-on reset and from a running sketch, see [description](USAGE.MD)

 [comment]: <> (Modified optiboot bootloader to support flashing via CAN-bus)